StarKRE22/Atomic/Docs/BestPractices/UsingSubscriptionsWithDisposeComposite.md

-# 📌 Using Entity Installers with DisposeComposite
+# 📌 DisposeComposite in Using Entity Installers

 The following example demonstrates how to use `Subscription` together with [DisposeComposite](../Utils/DisposableComposite.md) and `Atomic.Entities` framework to manage reactive event